adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ### Drowned

-The block below the position must be water, and the light level must be zero.
+The block at and below the position must be water.
+Drowned are subject to the same light level restrictions as other monsters.
 In rivers, there is a $\frac{1}{16}$ chance of the spawn attempt succeeding.
 In all other biomes, the chance is $\frac{1}{40}$, and the position must also be over 5 blocks below the sea level.

 ### Guardian